kavgan/ROUGE-2.0/README.md

 This is an open-source project, so if you want to implement other measures, please read the [documentation](#contributing-to-rouge20) on how to contribute to this project.

 ## Quick Start
 To start evaluating your summaries using ROUGE, just download the [complete ROUGE 2.0 distribution](distribute/downloads) and follow the [usage instructions](http://www.rxnlp.com/rouge-2-0-usage-documentation/).
+Please use Java 1.8 and above to run the ROUGE 2.0 package.

 To build on the source code or make contributions, please read the installation instructions below.